laurence-lin/tempotron/README.md

 # tempotron
-a spiking neural network module, tempotron for classification
+A spiking neural network module, tempotron for classification

 tempotron learning rule inspired by this thesis: